Tollygunge: Literature

+Tollygunge is the setting among others in the 2013 novel, The Lowland, by Jhumpa Lahiri, who is ethnically from the locality.
+The novel was placed on the shortlist for the 2013 Man Booker Prize.

 Economy

-It is among the most posh neighbourhoods of South Kolkata.
-South City, one of the most famous shopping malls of the city is located in the adjacent neighbourhood.
-It is also listed among the best places to live in Kolkata byvarious surveys and websites.

-The Royal Bengal Tiger Cafe, Khan Saheb, Chowman, The Copper Kitchen, Wow!
-Momo, Pepe-Nero, Tolly Tales, Azad Hind Dhaba, The Grub Club, Gourmet Hut, The Mango Tree are some of the most noted eateries in this area.

 Daily markets

 Lake Market, along with Hatibagan, Maniktala, Sealdah and Gariahat markets, is amongst the largest markets in Kolkata.
-The larger markets of Kolkata have two sectors – inner and outer.
+The larger markets of Kolkata are divided into two sectors – inner and outer.
 The inner market is the official or core market in a planned building and the outer is a makeshift arrangement of pavement stalls.
 The Lake Road Market at 104 Rash Behari Avenue is a Kolkata Municipal Corporation market spread over 1.16 acres.
 Vegetables, fruits, betel leaf, flowers, fish, meat, egg etc. are available.
 There are several South Indian hotels and restaurants in the area.

-The Lake Mall is a more recent addition.
-It is a six-storied building with a high end shopping mall, food courts and entertainment.
-It has been developed by the Space Group.
+The Lake Mall, developed by the Space Group, is a more recent addition.
+It is a six-story building with a high-end shopping mall, food courts and entertainment.